yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/storyboard/assets/index.md

 Up until now, we've mainly worked in repl.it, which is a great place to run code, but not usable to build real iOS apps. _Xcode Projects_ is a place where we can!
 A lot more than writing code goes into building an iOS app, but we can do it all in Xcode.
 It is a big challenge that utilizes a lot of different tools; so we will take it one step at a time.
 [Here's]({{ site.url }}/swift-ios/lessons/storyboard/assets/xcode-map.png) a map of the main features in Xcode.

-Your Instructors or IAs can now screenshare and show you the main features highlighted in the map above.
+One of your camp instructors or IAs can screenshare and show you some of the features in action at this time!

 ## 🐣 Scavenger Hunt